What to Read if You Liked Babygirl (and even if you hated it)

 Nothing against the romance genre, but why must the subject of an age gap in which the woman is older be relegated to a single niche, while stories of relationships between older men and younger women have long been the norm in literary fiction and in film?

-As a fan of the erotic thriller genre and of Nicole Kidman, I’m eager to see the film.
 In interviews, the director has called Babygirl a response to Eyes Wide Shut, which focused on the fantasies of Kidman’s co-star, Tom Cruise.
 Reijn wanted to focus on Kidman’s character instead.

 “I want to know, ‘What if she would’ve gone and actually would’ve lived her fantasy?’
 That’s what this is — my answer, playfully and humbly, to the male Eyes Wide Shut…”